ClaudiusAyadi/adun.css/README.md

 To use this CSS Framework, clone this repo or download the zip file and extract it.
 There are two versions:

-1. SASS only - This is the version I use personally and it uses the `Live SASS Compiler` plugin to compile the SASS, and `purgeCSS` to clean up unused CSS in the final CSS output.
+i.
+SASS only - This is the version I use personally and it uses the `Live SASS Compiler` plugin to compile the SASS, and `purgeCSS` to clean up unused CSS in the final CSS output.

 I chose this method because the SASS compiler used in PostCSS does not output colors as `hsl` and forces transparent variants to output as `rgba` too.
 I want my compiled colors to remain in `hsl` format.